sonic-net/SONiC/doc/pac/Port Access Control.md

 **Figure 4: MAB PDU receive flow**

 1. Unknown source MAC packets are received by hardware on a front panel interface and trapped to CPU.
-The packets gets through the KNET driver and Linux Network Stack and eventually gets delivered to pacd socket listening on the kernel interface associated with the given front panel interface.
+The packets gets delivered to a pacd socket.
-2. pacd sends a "Client Authenticate" Unix domain socket message along with the received packet MAC to mabd.
+2. pacd sends a "Client Authenticate" message along with the received packet MAC to mabd.
 3. mabd interacts with RADIUS server to authenticate the given client based on the MAC.
-4. On successful authentication of a client, mabd sends an "Client Authenticated" Unix domain socket message to pacd with all the authorization parameters like VLAN, Session-Timeout, etc.
+4. On successful authentication of a client, mabd sends an "Client Authenticated" message to pacd with all the authorization parameters like VLAN, Session-Timeout, etc.
 5. pacd proceeds to authorize the client.
 RADIUS authorization parameters like client VLAN membership, is communicated to relevant modules (VLAN, FDB) by writing on their tables on STATE_DB.
 Authenticated clients are updated in PAC_AUTHENTICATED_CLIENT_OPER table in STATE_DB.
 6. VLAN, FDB further process these STATE_DB updates from PAC and write into their STATE_DB and APPL_DB tables.
 7. Orchagent in SWSS docker gets notified about changes in APPL_DB and responds by translating the APPL_DB changes to respective sairedis calls.
 8. Sairedis APIs write into ASIC_DB.
 9. Syncd gets notified of changes to ASIC_DB and in turn calls respective SAI calls.
 The SAI calls translate to respective SDK calls to program hardware.
-10. EAP success message (EAPOL PDU) is sent to the client.
+10. EAP success message (EAPoL PDU) is sent to the client.

 ### 3.1.4 RADIUS

 PAC uses the RADIUS client from hostapd.
-This RADIUS client is also used as a library by mabd.

-Existing RADIUS configuration provided in SONiC is used to configure the RADIUS client in PAC.
-The supported configuration parameters are Server identification (DNS Name, IPv4/IPv6 address), Server key, Server priority and Management VRF.

 PAC supports only 1 RADIUS server.
 The highest priority server will be picked up for authentication.